-Our mission is to provide an elegant and comfortable destination for travelers interested in experiencing biodiversity and culture.
+Our mission at Casa Divina Lodge is to provide an elegant and comfortable destination for travelers interested in experiencing biodiversity and culture.
 Our vision is to participate in a sustainable way of living by working with the community on Mindo and the environment.
 By practicing conscientious tourism we can join our greatest strengths into one business: offering quality service, local knowledge and a love of the cloud forest.

 Efrain Toapanta and Molly Brown are an Ecuadorian/American couple who form part of the Mindo community and share Mindo's enthusiasm for the preservation of the Ecuadorian Western Lowlands as well as the benefits of a sustainable economy.
 They are also working and playing hard at raising a bilingual and bicultural family.
 Efrain Toapanta is a Mindo native who has lived and traveled in Europe and the U.S. and Molly Brown is a California native who arrived in Mindo as a college student studying anthropology and environmental studies.
 Since 2000, Efrain and Molly have worked together extensively in the ecological movement and eco-tourism industry.